Catalog Year: 2023-2024

 Highly-qualified undergraduates may be admitted to the bachelor's/accelerated master's program and obtain a BA/BS in a chosen major and an MS in Criminal Justice in an accelerated time-frame after satisfactory completion of a minimum of 138 credits.

 See AP.6.7 Bachelor's/Accelerated Master's Degrees for policies related to this program.

 Students in an accelerated degree program must fulfill all university requirements for the master's degree.
 For policies governing all graduate degrees, see AP.6 Graduate Policies.

-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
-For information specific to this degree, see the departmental website.
+Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Policies and Bachelor's/Accelerated Master's Degrees policies.
+For information specific to this degree, see the department's website.